JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 1. [uv](https://jalcocert.github.io/JAlcocerT/fast-api/#proper-py-and-uv) package manager ❤️ Makefiles >>> Readme's & pip!

-2. Pocketbase for BaaS, and a much better understanding of authentication/authorization.
+2. Pocketbase for BaaS, and a much better understanding of authentication (you are you!)/authorization(you are allowed to do that).

 {{< details title="Authentication Flows Working | Example PB vs FastAPI 📌" closed="true" >}}